What we do

 Our second aim is to identify and work with other UK hospitals.

 Our third aim is to raise awareness of children with brain tumours.
-Although the number of children diagnosed each year is small compared to other childhood cancers, this figure is accumulative, with every child needing rehabilitative support from the point of diagnosis.
+Although the number of children diagnosed each year is small compared to other childhood cancers, this figure is accumulative, with every child needing psychological support from the point of diagnosis.